longlostsoul/EvoYellow/README.md

 * Move alterations [**here**](data/moves.asm).
 * To see pokemon that come out at night [**here**](data/handle_nightmons.asm) and the rest in [**here**](data/wildPokemon)
 * Hold items (Keep in mind some were actually renamed) [**here**](engine/items/holditems.asm) and item list [**here**](constants/item_constants.asm)

-I apologize for not updating this very actively...
-It's just that I had most of the features I wanted so there wasn't much impetus, and more advanced features I'd kinda like are of the more tedious variety to implement.

 Known bugs: (# - game breaking. ! - somewhat important)
 * !
 Mud slap can be a bit buggy and sometimes lower accuracy of both parties.
 Just switch.
 I might remove it in the future.